Appendix: Thermodynamic Data

 The variables \(n_{i}\) and \(\theta_{v,i}\) are obtained from the species specification variables n and theta_v respectively.
 The variable \(\left( h_{f} \right)_{i}\) which represents the heat of formation, is computed from the species specification variables href and Tref.

 The caloric equation of state can also be specified by providing curve-fit functions for \(C_{P}\).
 The curve-fit is specified over temperature intervals using a list of temperatures with curve-fit functions specified between the temperature intervals.
-Currently two curve-fit functions are supported.
+Commonly used forms include poly and shomate (additional parser-accepted forms are listed in MDL File Syntax and Format Reference).
 The first is a fourth-degree polynomial given by the expression poly(A,B,C,D,E) where,

 \[C_p = A + BT + CT^2 + DT^3 + ET^4\]